Faitero/TE_MSc/DOC.md

 ### 1. Main Pipeline

+This pipeline will produce all the analysis and the plots from this thesis.
+Each script contain detailed information on usage and action are comented line by line.

 All the programes here described are piped by `run.sh` script  [run.sh](run.sh) It start with some data reordering, filtration and  3´ss testing.
 Select only Alus that are on antisense, sort and get uniques.
 Those unique were intersected with Alu TE from repeat masker.
 Then we measure the distance from the 3´ss to the Alu TE end.

-Same procccess were taken for
+Same procccess were taken for random Alus.

+Posteriously call all bellow scripts.

 #### Usage:
 `bash run.sh`